 - Child Tax Credit

-Universal Credit is not paid by Scarborough Borough Council but our Benefits team will be able to advise you whether or not you can claim Universal Credit and even assist you in applying for Universal Credit online.
+Universal Credit is not paid by Scarborough Borough Council, but our Benefits team will be able to advise you whether you can claim Universal Credit.

 Are you eligible to claim Universal Credit?